-Let’s face it, most televisions look largely the same at first glance.
-Sure, some will be larger or thinner than others, and both LG and Samsung have experimented with new form factors for their high-end sets – have you seen LG’s rollable OLED yet?
-But at the end of the day, you’re buying a rectangle, and sometimes it can be hard to figure out what really makes one different from the other.
+We all know that most televisions look largely the same at first glance.
+Sure, some are likely to be larger or thinner than others.
+What’s more, both LG and Samsung have experimented with new form factors over the years for their high-end sets.

 Samsung vs LG TV: overview